Testing for COVID-19 is crucial to understand who is infected and therefore a risk to others by spreading the infection.

 Number of Tests

-We perform polymerase chain reaction (PCR) and microscopic holographic imaging tests repeatedly, at least every two days for staff or when a visitor attends the clinic.
-We have also continued to test for antibodies.
+We perform lateral flow antigen (LFA) tests, at least every two days for staff or when a visitor attends the clinic.
+We have also continued to test for antibodies to both infection and vaccine.
 By repeating these tests over time, we can establish how long the antibodies take to develop and how long immunity may last in each person.

 This page provides a summary of our COVID-19 testing results, further details can be accessed by using the buttons shown below.

 % Staff Positive Test Results

 Visitors & Volunteers | Average Age: 41 Years

 Antibody Test results

 Staff | Average Age: 34 Years